 - 5 Safety Tips for Taking Taxis in Latin America

-For years, my friend Bob had been encouraging me to visit him in sunny San Diego.
+My friend Bob had encouraged me to visit him in sunny San Diego for years.

-I was living in Colombia for much of that time, so it didn't happen.
-Now that I was based in Austin, TX I made the long-overdue trip to southern California.
+I lived in Colombia for much of that time, so it didn't happen.
+Now that I was based in Austin, TX, I made the long-overdue trip to southern California.

-Spoiler, I loved it!
-I already shared much of how I spent that week in my article about the top things to do in San Diego.
+Spoiler: I loved it!
+I already shared how I spent that week in my article about the top things to do in San Diego.

 I also took the opportunity to visit another friend and go wine tasting in Temecula, a city and region an hour north of downtown San Diego.

-In early 2018, I joined the Adventure Travel Trade Association (ATTA), an organization that promotes adventure travel.
+In early 2018, I joined the Adventure Travel Trade Association (ATTA), which promotes adventure travel.

-The organization's membership is mostly made up of tour operators, plus destination representatives, as well as a handful of freelance journalists and bloggers.
+The organization's membership comprises tour operators, destination representatives, and freelance journalists and bloggers.

 Their annual Adventure Travel World Summit (ATWS) was held in Tuscany in 2018, and I made it a point to go.

-Before the summit began, I went on a six-day walking tour in Tuscany along the 1,000-year old Via Francigena pilgrimage route.
+Before the summit began, I took a six-day walking tour in Tuscany along the 1,000-year-old Via Francigena pilgrimage route.

-Between the tour and the summit, I also squeezed in a wine tour in Chianti.
+I also squeezed in a wine tour in Chianti between the tour and the summit.